shaneelu/Team15ECE3400.github.io/Lab1.md

 ### Part 2: The Serial Monitor and the Analog Pins
 In Part 2, we will connect a potentiometer to the Arduino and use the Serial Monitor to read the voltage difference.
-The datasheet for the potentiometer we used is here.
+The datasheet for the potentiometer we used is [here]http://www.bourns.com/data/global/pdfs/3306.pdf.

 When writing the Arduino code for Part 2, remember to use analog pins.
 The naming convention for analog pins is A#, with # representing any integer between 0 and 5 (fig. 3).